and they were happy with the one tunic patched inside and out, and with a cord and breeches.

 If you came to this page looking for some answers, we may have a few suggestions for finding them.
 Granted, finding answers to life's questions is almost never an easy thing to accomplish, but chances are that you may already have some of the answers you are looking for.

 As Christians, we are all called to a relationship with God in Christ.
 We are each called to "Love God with all our heart, all our mind, and all of our strength, and to love our neighbor as ourselves."
 (Mt.
 22:36)

-For someone who is considering a vocation to the religious life, this call may speak very strongly to you.
-You might feel a need to help others and you may identify strongly with a life of prayer.
+For someone who is considering a vocation to the religious life, this call may speak very strongly.
+You may feel a need to help others, and you may feel strongly called to a life of prayer.
 Both are very good indicators of a call to a deeper relationship with Christ.
 So what makes that any different from every Christian's calling?

-To many people, vowed religious may seem a little..
-Strange.
-In this day and age, most people are perfectly content to spend their free time chatting on the internet, shopping or going out to a club on Friday night with friends.
+To many people today, vowed religious may seem a bit strange.
+In this day and age, most folks are perfectly content to spend their free time chatting on the internet, shopping, or going out to a club on Friday night with friends.
 Especially in America, many people are more concerned with celebrity, sports, or climbing the corporate ladder than with prayer, meditation, study and labor.

 To be sure, we all asked many of the same questions you may be asking yourself at this point.
 After all, the vows of Chastity, Poverty, and Obedience aren't exactly the fashion of the times.
 We all, at one point, felt unsure, a little lost, and had no idea how to find the answers we were seeking.

 If you are seriously considering a vocation to religious life, consider for a moment your own gifts.
 You may want to ask yourself a few questions:

 - Do you feel a need to serve others?